asutosh2203/node-practice-blog-website/README.md

 ## How to Run
 After you download the code, `cd` into the root directory through command line and run `node install`.

-After it finishes, run `nodemon app.js` to launch the server.
+After it finishes, run `node app.js` to launch the server.

 Then you can navigate to localhost:3000 in your browser to view the website.